Women's Tennis Association: Background

 The turning point for women's pay inequality came prior to the 1970 US Open.
-The Pacific Southwest Championships directed by Jack Kramer, had announced a 12:1 ratio in the prize money difference between what men and women would win.
+The Pacific Southwest Championships, directed by Jack Kramer, had announced a 12:1 ratio in the prize money difference between what men and women would win.
 This tournament provoked the top 9 female tennis players—Billie Jean King, Julie Heldman, Valerie Ziegenfuss, Judy Dalton, Kristy Pigeon, Peaches Bartkowicz, Kerry Melville Reid, Nancy Richey, and Rosie Casals, now known as the Original 9—to take a stand for equality.
-They did not play in the Los Angeles tournament and instead wanted to create their own tennis tournament.
+They did not play in the Los Angeles tournament; instead, wanted to create their own tennis tournament.

 Several female players contacted Gladys Heldman, publisher of World Tennis Magazine, and stated that they wanted to boycott the event.
 Although Heldman advised against it, she did help them put together their own tournament in Houston which would not take place until after the US Open.
 The 1970 Houston Women's Invitation for nine women players was formed.
 Heldman was friends with Joseph Cullman, CEO and chairman of Phillip Morris, who secured the new tournament.
 The tournament was a success and later sponsored by Virginia Slims in 1971.